IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
-Some Grasshopper preview items can display gum-balls.
-To know which ones, it helps to distinguish referenced Rhino data from picked Grasshopper data.

-Specifying either picked-objects or referenced-objects starts in the Grasshopper interface.
-When the user chooses to add to a geometry collection, Grasshopper prompts the user to use Rhino to specify a geometry item.
-It lets the user include one or more existing Rhino objects in the collection by reference.
-In this discussion, “referenced data” refer to these.
-Grasshopper also allows the user to add items by dynamically picking new coordinates as a set of raw geometry data.
-The Grasshopper definition stores this geometry data set, which we call here “picked data”.

-Referenced and picked data alike act as input sources to the Grasshopper definition.
-The Grasshopper definition acts on the combined source data to produce calculated geometrical objects.
-The Grasshopper definition stores the instructions for calculated results from the source data.
-It does not store the calculated geometrical results themselves.

 In Rhino, gum-ball widgets enable mouse manipulations of geometry position, size and orientation.
 Rhino's gum-ball widgets manipulate existing Rhino geometry stored in its file.
+They do not work on geometry in Grasshopper's preview output.
+Such preview geometry does not comprise data actually stored in a Rhino document until the user bakes it.

+Still, some Grasshopper preview items can display their own gum-balls in Rhino.
+To know which ones, let us distinguish referenced Rhino data from picked Grasshopper data.

+Rhino's gumball widgets allow mouse-manipulation of the referenced data stored in Rhino.
+Grasshopper's gumball widgets allow mouse-manipulation of the picked data stored directly in Grasshopper.
+Calculated results never display gumballs because they represent outputs, not inputs.

-Similarly, Grasshopper's gumball widgets allow mouse-manipulation of data stored directly in Grasshopper.
-Thus, Grasshopper's gumball widgets appear under two conditions.
-The Grasshopper “Gumballs” display toggle must rest in its highlighted, enabled state.
+Grasshopper's gumball widget appears by a picked data item's preview under two conditions.
+The Grasshopper “Gumballs” display toggle must be in its highlighted, enabled state.
 This display toggle appears under the “Display” menu in Grasshopper.
-The geometry selected in Grasshopper must include at least one picked data-set.

-Gumball widgets in Grasshopper appear for “picked data” alone.
+Also in Grasshopper, the user must select the parameter storing the picked data.

+####*Updates to picked elements using these Grasshopper gumballs are live.
+Updates to any dependent calculated geometry will occur even as you manipulate the gumball.*

+In summary, Grasshopper-gumballs appear in Rhino for neither referenced geometry nor calculated geometry.
+Grasshopper-gumballs just appear in Rhino for selected, picked geometry.
 Each picked geometry selected in Grasshopper will display an associated Grasshopper gumball in Rhino.
 Grasshopper gumballs can directly manipulate the picked data via mouse movements.

-####*Updates to picked elements using these Grasshopper gumballs are live.
-Updates to any dependent calculated geometry will occur even as you manipulate the gumball.*
+Manual picked data edits are possible by right-clicking the geometry collection parameter.
+Choosing the “Manage collection” menu item opens a dialog.
+In the dialog, picked data values become edit-able via a double-click.

 Grasshopper's gumball settings do not govern the Rhino gumballs associated with existing Rhino geometry.
 Likewise, Rhino gumball settings do not affect gumballs associated with picked objects.
+When Rhino has the focus, Rhino gumballs can manipulate existing Rhino geometry objects.
+Rhino gumballs manipulate Rhino data in Rhino.
+The Rhino user interface specifies whether Rhino gumballs should appear while it is active.

 ![IMAGE](images/1-1-3/1-1-3_004-gumball.png)